YottaDB/YDBDoc/MessageRecovery/errors.rst

 INVTMPDIR
 -------------------

-INVTMPDIR, Value for $gtm_tmpdir is either not found or not a directory: dddd - Reverting to default value
+INVTMPDIR, Value for $ydb_tmp is either not found or not a directory: dddd - Reverting to default value

 Error: Indicates the process cannot access directory dddd, which it may need for a number of actions; the directory may not exist as a directory or the process lacks authorization to locate the directory.

-Action: The directory specification comes from $gtm_tmp if it is defined, otherwise it defaults to the system temporary directory, typically /var/tmp on Solaris and /tmp in other environments.
+Action: The directory specification comes from $ydb_tmp if it is defined, otherwise it defaults to the system temporary directory, typically /var/tmp on Solaris and /tmp in other environments.
 Either correct the environment variable definition or ensure directory dddd is appropriately set up.
 Note that all users of a particular YottaDB instance normally need to use the same temporary directory to ensure proper interprocess communication.

 ------------------
 INVTRCGRP
 ------------------

-INVTRCGRP, Invalid trace group specified in $gtm_trace_groups: gggg
+INVTRCGRP, Invalid trace group specified in $ydb_trace_groups: gggg

 Run Time Error: The process startup environment attempted to activate a diagnostic tracing facility but specified a group name of gggg and there is currently no such group.